Trump Campaign’s Inner Circle Met With Kremlin-Linked Lawyer

 President Donald Trump’s eldest son, as well as other Trump campaign leaders, met with a Kremlin-linked Russian lawyer at Trump Tower two weeks after Trump clinched the Republican nomination for president last year, according to a new report from the New York Times.
-The Times emphasizes that the previously undisclosed meeting “is the first confirmed private meeting between a Russian national and members of Mr. Trump’s inner circle during the campaign,” as well as the first meeting that the president’s son, Donald Trump Jr., is known to have attended himself.
-Also present at the June 9 meeting was Trump’s son-in-law and current senior White House adviser, Jared Kushner, as well as the Trump campaign’s then chairman, Paul Manafort — whose own connections to the Putin regime have already come under much scrutiny.
+The Times emphasizes that the previously undisclosed meeting “is the first confirmed private meeting between a Russian national and members of Mr. Trump’s inner circle during the campaign,” as well as the first meeting that the president’s son Donald Trump Jr. is known to have attended himself.
+Also present at the June 9 meeting was Trump’s son-in-law and current senior White House adviser, Jared Kushner, as well as the Trump campaign’s then chair, Paul Manafort — whose own connections to the Putin regime have already come under much scrutiny.

-The meeting was not disclosed until Kushner filed an updated request for national security clearance following an earlier report that he had failed to disclose other contacts with Russian officials in his original request.
+The meeting was not disclosed until Kushner filed an updated request for national-security clearance following an earlier report that he had failed to disclose other contacts with Russian officials in his original request.
 Representatives for both Kushner and Trump Jr. confirmed the meeting to the Times, and Trump Jr., in a statement, claimed that the meeting was about an adoption program, but did not clarify whether the presidential campaign was also discussed.
 Trump Jr., along with his brother Eric, are now running the Trump family’s corporation while their father is serving as president.

-The Russian lawyer at the meeting, Natalia Veselnitskaya, has been involved in efforts to eliminate the Magnitsky Act, a 2012 U.S. law which targets Russian officials suspected of human rights abuses.
-At the time it was passed and signed by President Barack Obama, Russian President Vladimir Putin was so outraged that he retaliated by banning American adoptions of Russian children and blacklisting some Americans like former federal prosecutor Preet Bharara, who had led well-known convictions of Russian arms and drug dealers.
+The Russian lawyer at the meeting, Natalia Veselnitskaya, has been involved in efforts to eliminate the Magnitsky Act, a 2012 U.S. law which targets Russian officials suspected of human-rights abuses.
+At the time it was passed and signed by President Barack Obama, Russian president Vladimir Putin was so outraged that he retaliated by banning American adoptions of Russian children and blacklisting some Americans like former federal prosecutor Preet Bharara, who had led well-known convictions of Russian arms and drug dealers.
 (Though he had originally asked him to continue to serve as a U.S. attorney, President Trump subsequently fired Bharara in March.)

-Veselnitskaya, who represents the Russian owner of a company that Bharara prosecuted, is also married to a former deputy transportation minister in Russia and counts Russian state-owned business among her clients.
-In addition to hiring political and legal operatives to lobby for the repeal of the Magnitsky Act, Veselnitskaya was also involved in the making of a 2016 film meant to discredit the person for whom the Act was named, Sergei Magnitsky.
+Veselnitskaya, who represents the Russian owner of a company that Bharara prosecuted, is also married to a former deputy transportation minister in Russia and counts Russian state-owned businesses among her clients.
+In addition to hiring political and legal operatives to lobby for the repeal of the Magnitsky Act, Veselnitskaya was also involved in the making of a 2016 film meant to discredit the person for whom the act was named, Sergei Magnitsky.
 Magnitsky was a lawyer and auditor who was killed in a Russian prison in 2009 after exposing a massive corruption scandal in the country.
-A former senior U.S. law enforcement official told the Times that Veselnitskaya’s associations had drawn attention from the FBI.
+A former senior U.S. law-enforcement official told the Times that Veselnitskaya’s associations had drawn attention from the FBI.

 In his statement, Donald Trump Jr. said that he was “asked to attend the meeting by an acquaintance, but was not told the name of the person I would be meeting with beforehand.”
 His statement added that: